-Ensuring a smooth transition to the powerful team roles of an Opportunity Culture—and sustaining strong implementation every year—requires districts and schools to communicate early, consistently, and effectively.
+Ensuring a smooth transition to the powerful team roles in Opportunity Culture implementation—and sustaining strong implementation every year—requires Opportunity Culture sites and their schools to communicate early, consistently, and effectively.

-- Communications leaders should start with the Communication Action Planner to guide all efforts in planning, disseminating, and evaluating all Opportunity Culture communications.
-Accompanying the planner are several communications tools.
+- Communications leaders should start with the Communication Planner to guide all efforts in planning, disseminating, and evaluating all Opportunity Culture communications.
+Accompanying the Communications Action Planner are several communications tools.

 - The planner goes through action steps for each portion of the year, rooted in great practices in Opportunity Culture districts and lessons that other districts have learned about their communication efforts.